By the author of Be Ready for Anything and the course Bloom Where You’re Planted

 This doesn’t mean a mainland conflict is impossible, though.

-While this appears to be the least likely scenario, it doesn’t make it impossible.
+While this appears to be the least likely scenario for World War 3, it doesn’t make it impossible.

 During a chat with a military friend, he said that if he were going to invade the mainland, he’d collapse the economy first.
 As preppers, we all know that an economic collapse would lead to internal strife.
 Our on-the-ground military and police forces would be busy trying to maintain some type of order.
 Martial law would probably be declared.